McDermott International: 2017–2018

 On December 18, 2017, CB&I and McDermott agreed to combine and form a fully vertically integrated onshore-offshore company.
 The merger was approved in May 2018.
 In March 2018, the company announced that it had new business with Baker Hughes and BP, with David Dickson still CEO.
 CB&I's stock ceased being listed on the NYSE on May 11, 2018.
 Gary P. Luquette was the chairman of the combined company.
 In May 2018 the company became a member of the S&P MidCap 400, replacing Diebold Nixdorf.

 In August 2018, McDermott signed a contract with Shell to work on the Perdido development in the Gulf of Mexico.
 Also, that month, the company was sued by TechnipFMC over allegedly stolen trade secrets.

 Post combination

-After the combination, McDermott discovered their due diligence fell short and realized new losses.
-Losses were widespread.
-LNG projects in Hackberry, LA & Freeport, TX had losses in the billions.
-Losses in Power were in the hundreds of millions.
-McDermott faced a PR nightmare when stock prices fell.
-Executive Management tried to sell assets with no success.
-A portion of Pipe Fabrication was sold at a loss.
-CB&I legacy Tanks division did not sell for an acceptable price.
+After the combination, LNG projects in Hackberry, LA & Freeport, TX and Power projects experienced challenges and the company sold a portion of its pipe fabrication operations.

-Cashflow issues ensued.
-Account payable Invoices were not paid.
-The construction of the new McDermott headquarters at Energy Center 5 was halted due to non-payment.
-In efforts to keep the operation functioning, McDermott secured a $1.7B credit deal.
+McDermott secured a $1.7B credit deal.
 This deal carries super senior credit terms that are structured with the "kind of terms they would receive if they were to convert their debt to a debtor-in-possession loan in bankruptcy."

 The company purchased Siluria Technologies, which developed oxidative coupling of methane processes, in 2019.

 McDermott released their 2019-Q3 earnings with no earnings call.
 They posted a $1.9B loss.